+The Columbia Human Rights Law Review is unique among Columbia’s law journals in that it combines advocacy with legal scholarship.
 In addition to three issues of the journal per year, HRLR publishes and sells A Jailhouse Lawyer’s Manual.
-Staff editors are involved in every aspect of the production and publication of the Columbia Human Rights Law Review and A Jailhouse Lawyer’s Manual, which means that every member of the HRLR team is given an opportunity to develop practical and professional skills while contributing substantially to the advancement of human rights.
+Staff editors are involved in every aspect of the production and publication of the Columbia Human Rights Law Review and A Jailhouse Lawyer’s Manual.
+As such, every member of the HRLR team is given an opportunity to develop practical and professional skills while contributing substantially to the advancement of human rights.

-A small portion of staff editors who are particularly interested in joining the JLM will have the option of exclusively working on JLM assignments throughout the year as part of a dedicated JLM-cluster.
-These dedicated JLM-only staff editors may apply through Columbia’s Early Application Process or through the Regular Application Process.
-The vast majority of staff editors, however, will contribute to both HRLR and the JLM as general staff editors, simultaneously gaining exposure to the academic and practical aspects of human rights work.
-General staff editors for HRLR may only apply through Columbia’s Regular Application Process.
+This year, staff editors will have the option of exclusively working on JLM or HRLR assignments throughout the year as part of dedicated JLM– or HRLR-clusters.
+However, a select number of staff editors will contribute to both HRLR and the JLM, simultaneously gaining exposure to the academic and practical aspects of human rights work.

-Please note that all staff editors will have the option of writing a note or working on a JLM chapter, consistent with past practices, regardless of whether they apply as a general HRLR staff editor (working on both HRLR and the JLM) or a dedicated JLM-only staff editor.
+Please note that all staff editors will have the option of writing a note or working on a JLM chapter, regardless of whether they choose to work on both HRLR and JLM or JLM exclusively.

-- Legal Writing Sample: You may submit either the argument section of your moot court brief or the writing component—no preference is given to either format.
-If you choose your moot court brief, please include the question addressed by your argument section.
+- Legal Writing Sample: Please submit the argument section of your moot court or 1L brief.
+Please include the question addressed by your argument section.
 Writing samples will be evaluated on grammar, writing style and organization, and consistency and correctness of citation.

 - Language Fluency: If you have proficiency in a foreign language, please indicate this on Lawnet even if you have written about your language skills in the Statement of Interest.
 This is especially important if you have Spanish fluency and would like to work on the Spanish JLM.

 - Resume: Your resume should be one page.
-You must remove your name, but please make sure to include your phone number.
+You must remove your name.

 - Grades: You must release your grades on Lawnet.